Srinu0725/demo/README.md

 # demo
-this is a new project regarding new ai not
+this is a new project regarding new ai bot